Donaim/miseq-workflow-pres/slides.md

 Both clinical and research work follow the same backbone:

-> V3 / research requisition → **physical sample** → **DNA sequence** → resistance / intactness report
+> V3 / research requisition → **physical sample** → **DNA sequence** → tropism / intactness report

 - The details differ at the edges, but almost everything we care about happens around these two states.
-- So the rest of the talk will treat “sample” and “consensus” as the main anchors of the MiSeq pipeline.
+- So the rest of the talk will treat "sample" and "consensus" as the main anchors of the MiSeq pipeline.

 <!--
 Up to now I’ve shown you the overall goals: starting from a requisition and ending with either a resistance report or an intactness analysis.